lake-afton-public-observatory/lapo-exhibits/README.md

 - Quizzes

 ## Setup
-To setup this repo,
+To setup this repo:
-- clone it to your local machine however you like,
+1. Clone it to your local machine however you like
-- make sure the reveal.js code is present in /node_modules/ by using NPM to install reveal.js, or just manually placing the files in /src/js/reveal.js/
-- place the updated binaries in /src/img/
+2. Place the updated [binaries](#binaries) in `/src/`
-- You're all set.
+3. You're all set

 ## Binaries
-- A bunch of images are required for this repo.
-They can be [downloaded here](http://bit.ly/2bII3mF) and placed in /src/img/
+- A bunch of images and videos are required for this project.
+They can be [downloaded here](http://bit.ly/2bII3mF) and the `img` and `video` folders placed in `/src/`.
 - Try to keep photos no larger than 1280x800
-- If you add photos, please modify the above link to point to a new location with the COMPLETE /src/img/ folder so it's up to date.
+- If you add photos, please modify the above link to point to a new location with the COMPLETE `/src/` folder so it's up to date.

 ## Code
 - The files in this repo will be hosted on a server on-site using a static IP of 192.168.1.200 - make sure "home" links point there.